Tennessee, East -- History.

 This collection includes material from Stanley J. Folmsbee's work with the East Tennessee Historical Society and the research he conducted into East Tennessee history.

-Account book for a general store located in Henry Crossroads, Tennessee.
+This collection is an account book for a general store located in Henry Crossroads, Tennessee.
 Dates in the book run from 1831 to 1848.
-Also includes what appears to be handwriting practice, probably from William Bryan's children.
+Some pages in the book also include what appears to be handwriting practice, likely from William Bryan's children.

 This collection contains a ledger book of William Graham of East Tennessee, dated 1857-1863.
 Entries include records of business transactions, monies spent, slaves bought and sold, county bonds owned (in Washington and Jefferson Counties), notes owned, private land sales, and settlement of accounts.